gardhr/cosi/README.md

 `function gets_bytes(stream)`

-Returns a pointer to a buffer containing a line typed by the user (or NULL if the input is empty).
+Returns a pointer to a buffer containing a line typed by the user (or null if the input is empty).
 Memory management of the buffer is the responsibility of the caller (use the free() function).
 If unspecified, the default input stream is "stdin".

 `function gets_text(stream)`